SillyTavern/SillyTavern-Extras/talkinghead/README.md

 *The available settings keys and examples are kept up-to-date on a best-effort basis, but there is a risk of this documentation being out of date.
 When in doubt, refer to the actual source code, which comes with extensive docstrings and comments.
 The final authoritative source is the implementation itself.*

-The postprocessor configuration is part of `_animator.json`, stored under the key `"postprocessor_chain"`.
+The postprocessor configuration is stored as part of the animator configuration, stored under the key `"postprocessor_chain"`.

 Postprocessing requires some additional compute, depending on the filters used and their settings.
-When `talkinghead` runs on the GPU, also the postprocessor filters run on the GPU.
+When `talkinghead` runs on the GPU, also the postprocessing filters run on the GPU.
 In gaming technology terms, they are essentially fragment shaders, implemented in PyTorch.

 The filters in the postprocessor chain are applied to the image in the order in which they appear in the list.
 That is, the filters themselves support rendering in any order.
 However, for best results, it is useful to keep in mind the process a real physical signal would travel through:

 *Light* ⊳ *Camera* ⊳ *Transport* ⊳ *Display*

 and set the order for the filters based on that.
 However, this does not mean that there is just one correct ordering.
 Some filters are *general-use*, and may make sense at several points in the chain, depending on what you wish to simulate.
 Feel free to improvise, but make sure to understand why your filter chain makes sense.

+The chain is allowed have several instances of the same filter.
+This is useful e.g. for multiple copies of an effect with different parameter values, or for applying the same general-use effect at more than one point in the chain.
+Note that some dynamic filters require tracking some state.
+These filters have a `name` parameter.
+The dynamic state storage is accessed by name, so the different instances should be configured with different names, so that they will not step on each others' toes in tracking their state.

 The following postprocessing filters are available.
 Options for each filter are documented in the docstrings in [`talkinghead/tha3/app/postprocessor.py`](tha3/app/postprocessor.py).